 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student is required to create a thread in response to the provided prompt.
 Each thread must be 250–300 words in length and demonstrate course-related knowledge.
 The student is required to reply to 2 other classmates’ threads.
 Each reply must be 150–200 words in length.
 The textbook must be the primary resource.
-(MLO: E)
+(CLO: E)

 The student will write five 300-350-word essays, each in response to questions presented by the instructor.
 The student must use his/her textbook and assigned readings from each module as references; no other resources are required.
-Each essay will be submitted in a Word document and include citations and a reference page with current APA formatting.
+Each essay will be submitted as an MS Word document and include citations and a reference page with current APA formatting.
 (CLO: A, B, C)

 For the Research Paper: Final Submission Assignment, the student will submit a 1,000-1,500 word research paper on the unique aerodynamic characteristics of his/her favorite aircraft.
 The paper must adhere to current APA format.
 The length requirement does not include the title page or reference page.
 A minimum of 3 sources will be submitted in the Research Paper: Annotated Bibliography Assignment.
 An outline of the paper is also to be submitted in the Research Paper: Outline Assignment.
 Each each assignment will be submitted in a MS Word document (CLO: D)

 The student will take 4 quizzes in this course.
-Quizzes will be open-book/open-notes, and contain multiple-choice and true/false questions, covering information from the assigned textbook readings.
+Quizzes will be open-book/open-notes, and contain calculated answer, multiple-choice, and true/false questions, covering information from the assigned textbook readings.
 Tests are timed.
-(MLO: A, B)
+(CLO: A, B)